-In a nutshell, a medical assistant is something of a jack-of-all-trades who works in a doctor’s office or some other healthcare organization, including clinics and hospitals.
+In a nutshell, a medical assistant is a jack-of-all-trades who works in a doctor’s office or some other healthcare organization, including clinics and hospitals.
 The multi-faceted nature of the position leaves a lot of room for interpretation and variance.
 An MA in one office might have completely different duties from his cohort in the hospital down the street, yet both have the same title.
-This page hopes to clarify the career a bit, but also to show how a career as an MA can suit a diverse group of people.
+This page hopes to clarify the career a bit, and also show how a career as an MA can suit a diverse group of people.

 Types of Medical Assistants

 The job of an MA entails two broad areas, the clinical and the administrative.
 Many will spend their days balancing their time between the two parts of an office.
-Their mornings may be spent answering phones, but later in the day they might need to assist with a surgery or take over patient intake for the other MA(s).
+Their mornings may be spent answering phones, but later in the day they might need to assist with a surgery or take over patient intake for the other MAs.

-There are also Mas that specialize in one area or the other.
+There are also MAs that specialize in one area or the other.
 For instance, some might choose to pursue a license in ultrasound technology or another diagnostic tool.
 Others may be more drawn to the administrative side and work exclusively in billing, having mastered the insurance codes.

 Clinical Medical Assistants